mwhoffman/config/README.md

 # config

-This repo includes all of the configuration/dotfiles I need whenever I start working with a new machine, or just to keep this configuration in sync between different machines.
-It also includes a `setup` script to install these dotfiles as well as the various packages I frequently use.
+This repo includes all of the dotfiles and configuration I need to work comfortably on a new machine.

 ## Quickstart

-Bootstrap the configuration by running
+This configuration can be bootstrapped by running
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/mwhoffman/config/HEAD/bootstrap)"
 ```
-which will install [homebrew] on macos systems, download this git repository to the `$TARGET` directory, and install any prerequisites for running `setup` (it will create a python venv in `$TARGET/.venv` and install [setuppy]).
-Once this finishes you can run `~/config/setup`.

-By default `setup` will only install dotfiles (as symlinks).
-However, this will likely fail unless `stow` is installed (see the next section for more details).
-While installing `stow` can be done manually, you can also include the `bootstrap` tag, i.e.
+The `bootstrap` command (run via `curl` or downloaded and run directly) will clone this repository into the `$TARGET` directory (`~/config` by default) and will create the `~/config/setup` frontend script.
+The `setup` script itself is a thin wrapper around [setuppy] (follow the link for more details) so to be as minimally invasive as possible `bootstrap` will install that package and its requirements into `$TARGET/.venv`.
+On macos systems `bootstrap` will also install [homebrew] along with an updated python3 package.

+Running `~/config/setup` will, by default, _only_ install dotfiles by symlinking them into your home directory.
+However, this will likely fail due to missing packages necessary to run `setup` itself (primarily [GNU stow][stow]).
+To install those packages and install dotfiles run:
 ```
 ~/config/setup -t bootstrap
 ```
+The `-t bootstrap` option is only necessary to install the prerequisite packages and can be dropped from subsequent runs.

+> [!NOTE]
-which will additionally install stow before linking any dotfiles.
-Running `setup` will fail if any conflicts exist between the dotfiles and their targets (i.e. the files in your home directory).
-These conflicts must either be resolved manually or _adopted_ with `stow` (see the next section).
+> `setup` will also fail if any conflicts exist between the dotfiles and
+> pre-existing files in your home directory.
+These conflicts must either be
+> resolved manually, e.g. by deleting the pre-existing files or by _adopting_
+> them into the repository (read further for a way to do this automatically with
+> [GNU stow][stow]).

+## Additional setup

-The `setup` script can also be used to install additional packages, however these require the use of tags to include.
-The `bootstrap` tag used above is an example of this which installs any packages needed by `setup` itself (e.g.
+The `setup` script can also be used to perform additional setup and install additional packages using the `-t` option to specify tags (the use of `-t bootstrap` above is an example of this).
+While the tags themselves are arbitrary (see `recipes/` for more details) I've tried to use them relatively consistently.
+In addition to the `bootstrap` tag you can use the following:

-`stow`).
-See the recipes in `recipes/` to find out more tags; see also `setup --help` for more info on the command itself.
+- `install`, used to mark actions which will install packages.
+- `external`, used to mark actions involving external sources.
+- `gui`, used to mark actions involving the gui.

+These tags can be used independently and a recipe or action will only run if all of its associated tags have been specified.
+E.g. `setup -t gui` will install gui-related dotfiles, but gui-related packages will only be installed with `setup -t gui -t install`.
+As a short-hand you can also use `setup -a` to automatically include all tags.

+Finally, `setup` has additional options which can be useful.
+The most useful of these are `-n` which will simulate actions (i.e. it will make no changes on disk) and `-v` which adjusts the verbosity of the output.
+See `--help` for more information.

 ## Manually installing dotfiles using GNU stow